loafoe/helm2cf/README.md

 The goal of this tool is to reuse as much of a project's Helm magic to (ideally) extract working Cloud foundry `manifest.yml` files which can be used as a starting point to deploy the charts to a Cloud foundry environment.

-# expectations and rationale
+# rationale and expectations

-There are a lot of similarities but also differences between Kubernetes and Cloud foundry runtime environments.
-The generated `manifest` files in most cases cannot be used without tweaking first!
-There's probably a nice AI/ML project hidden in here if we'd want to get flawless conversion between Helm and CF. The more Kubernetes specific constructs you use, the more tweaking youll have to do.
+There are a lot of similarities and differences between Kubernetes and Cloud foundry runtime environments.
+Generated `manifest` files in many cases cannot be used without further tweaking!
+There's probably a nice AI/ML project hidden in here if we'd want to get flawless conversion between Helm and CF. Focus of the project is currently to map `Deployment` resources to CF apps.
+Many of the Kubernetes resource types do not map or are not relevant in Cloud foundry.

-With that said, this project can save you massive amounts of time when tasked with converting a Helm chart to a semi-usable set of CF manifests.
-You also get to use existing Helm templates and logic.
+With that said, this project can save you massive amounts of time when tasked with turning a Helm chart into a set of CF app manifests.
 Unintentionally, it might fill a gap in the CF world, namely the lack of nice templating and deployment definition tool: Helm 🙈

 # usage

 ```
+$ mkdir -p generated-manifests
 $ docker run --rm -it \
-    -v $(pwd)/helm:/helm
+    -v /path/to/your-helm:/helm
-    -v $(pwd)/manifests:/manifests
+    -v $(pwd)/generated-manifests:/manifests
     helm2cf:latest --values /helm/my.values.yaml
 ```